top of page

 • CBT: Our thoughts, beliefs and attitudes affect our emotions and behavior.
 Interrupting dysfunctional thinking, feeling and behaving patterns is often an effective component of therapy.
 Building new habits can relieve symptoms of mental distress and help us act in more beneficial ways.

 • Self-Compassion: Studies show that practicing self compassion and acceptance facilitates the resolution of difficult emotions and helps to create lasting change both personally and in our relationships.
-There are practices that we can learn to cultivate an attitude of unconditional self-love.
+There are practices that we can learn to grow an attitude of unconditional self-love.

 • Both/And: Therapy helps us hold opposing feelings in the same space.
 Doing so broadens our perspective and helps to create understanding and compassion for ourselves and others.